hegyhati/Diploma_Work_Template/Readme.md

 ## The "GitHub way"

-Just push the changes to the repository, and [this simple workflow](.github/workflows/build.yml) will build it for you, and `diploma_with_cover.pdf` will be available as an artifact.
+Just push the changes to the repository, and [this simple workflow](.github/workflows/build.yml) will build it for you, and `thesis_with_cover.pdf` will be available as an artifact.

 # Extending the build environment